comes-group/cif/README.md

 Pass `--help` or `-h` to any one of those executables for more info.

+You can try `nim-logo.cif` from this repository as an example.

 ## Using CIF as a library

 I mean, come on.
 There are better image formats out there.
 Go use `stb_image`,